salesforce/omakase/readme.md

 _experimental!_

 The `Prefixer` plugin enables automatic vendor prefixing.
-It will analyze all prefixable selectors, properties, at-rules and function names and automatically prepend prefixed-equivalents based on the specified level of browser support.
-For example:
+It will analyze all prefixable selectors, properties, at-rules function and keyword names, and automatically prepend prefixed-equivalents based on the specified level of browser support.
+For
+example:

 ```css
 .class {